Strength Is A Skill: How To Grip The Kettlebell – Part II - Strong As Hec

 One grip is universal whether you're swinging, snatching or cleaning a kettlebell.

-The other two serve a specific purpose.
+The other two are particular.

-Grip #1–The Hook Grip
+Grip #1: Hook Grip

 This is the first grip to master for your swings, cleans and snatches.